-4 CHPC, Evidence, 1st Session, 42nd Parliament, 20 March 2018, 0855 (Ms. Marie Lalonde, Executive Director, Ontario Museum Association)
+6 CHPC, Evidence, 1st Session, 42nd Parliament, 20 March 2018, 0855 (Ms. Marie Lalonde, Executive Director, Ontario Museum Association)

-Recommendation 2: The Ontario Museum Association recommends that the 2021 Federal Budget extends and increases emergency support to museums.
+Recommendation 2: The Ontario Museum Association recommends that the 2022 Federal Budget extends and increases funding support for museums to reopen.

 As a matter of public health, museums across Canada closed to the public in March 2020, drastically reducing their ability to generate the revenue they rely on to serve their communities.
 The intermittent months of closure-still ongoing for many-have exacerbated existing financial stability issues in the museum sector.
-From Ontario Museum Association survey data, 74% of museums have less than three months' worth of reserve funds5, and pandemic closure has placed additional pressure on already-strained budgets.
+From Ontario Museum Association survey data, 74% of museums have less than three months' worth of reserve funds7, and pandemic closure has placed additional pressure on already-strained budgets.

-Independent, not-for-profit, non-municipal museums generate 65% of their annual revenue from activities like fundraising, school tours, and admissions6-areas all severely limited by the pandemic7.
-For all museums and historic sites across Canada, these categories of earned revenue are more than \$376 million since pandemic closures began8.
+Independent, not-for-profit, non-municipal museums generate 65% of their annual revenue from activities like fundraising, school tours, and admissions 8-areas all severely limited by the pandemic9.
+For all museums and historic sites across Canada, these categories of earned revenue across two lost summer tourism seasons total more than \$660 million since pandemic closures began10.